conduktor/conduktor-docs/docs/platform/guides/self-service.md

 - Discoverability through Topic Catalog

 ## Concepts
-Self Service relies on a central concept, the **Application** which incorporates 3 core concepts:
+Self-service relies on a central concept, the **Application** which incorporates 3 core concepts:
 - Application Ownership on the **Kafka** resources
 - How **People** interact with the Application
-- Self Service **Processes** & Governance rules
+- Self-service **Processes** & Governance rules
   ![Image](img/application-concept.png)

 ## Central Platform Team Resources